Dune Treasures from Seed

 Eriogonum latifolium

 Beautiful chalky silver leaves and antique pink flowers that fade to a striking rust color this classy gal is possibly historically native to the Oregon Coast, but nowadays typically found amidst the dunes of Humboldt County and in the San Francisco Bay area.
 We have grown from seeds started in flats and transplanted out in the spring with much success.
-May need protection from deer and rabbits, but worth it!
+May need protection at first from deer and rabbits, but worth it!
 Important food source for butterflies and moths.
 Don’t cut back spent flowers as food source for birds in winter months when little else is available.

 Beach Primrose or Beach Suncup